willkg/blog/posts/mozilla/siggen_0_2_0.rst

 I forked the Socorro signature generation code and created Siggen and `released it on PyPI <https://pypi.org/project/siggen>`_.
-Ben and I fixed some realllly rough edges and did a few releases.
+Ben and I fixed some really rough edges and did a few releases.
 We documented parts of signature generation that had never been documented before.

 Ben wrote some symbolication code to convert the frames to symbols,